 In Uddiyana Bandha, the lower abdomen is contracted by pulling it inward and upward.
 This stretches your diaphragm upward.
 Over time, the practice of Uddiyana Bandha will lower your residual volume.
 Your diaphragm, thoracic cavity, and your equalization will be able to withstand more pressure which means more depth.

-If you need another reason why do Uddiyana Bandha, it is taught in yogic philosophy that this practice will make you young.
-This is primarily the reason why I do it everyday.
-And I think it works.
+If you need another reason why do Uddiyana Bandha, it is taught in yogic philosophy that this practice will keep you young.

 Freedivers usually perform Uddiyana Bandha with certain thoracic stretching routines to deepen the stretch.
 Thoracic flexibility is key to a safe and comfortable freedive.
 This is covered in our Level 2 course.